AHCA Home Healthcare Agency Business Plan

 - SET UP CORPORATION, LOCAL LICENSES, AND OFFICE SPACE DEVELOP STARTUP PLAN

 - CONTACT CONSULTING AGENCY AND ACCREDITATION AGENCY START COMPLIANCE WITH REGULATION

-- APPLY WITH JOINT COMMISSION ACCREDITIATION AGENCY AND SEND APPLICATION TO ANCA
+- APPLY WITH JOINT COMMISSION ACCREDITATION AGENCY AND SEND APPLICATION TO ANCA

 - SUBMIT THE INITIAL APPLICATION FOR HOME HEALTH AGENCY TO AGENCY FOR HEALTH CARE ADMINISTRATION

-- BE READY FOR JOINT CONMISSION ACCREDITATION AGENCY SURVEY
+- BE READY FOR JOINT COMMISSION ACCREDITATION AGENCY SURVEY

 - Director of Nursing